ingo/ingo.github.io/_recipes/creamy_eggplant_sauce_for_pasta.md

 ---
-title: Creamy Eggplant Sauce for Pasta
+author: Nick Schneider
 category: Sauces
 description: A creamy pasta sauce made from roasted eggplant, offering a unique twist to traditional pasta sauces.
 This recipe is concise and requires a little planning, as the oven is involved.
 It's a great way to experience a creamy sauce quality without all the cream.
-image: placeholder.jpg
+image: creamy_eggplant_sauce_for_pasta.jpg
 size: 4 servings
+source: https://millcityfarmersmarket.org/recipes/creamy-eggplant-sauce-for-pasta/
 time: 1 hour
-author: Nick Schneider
-source: https://millcityfarmersmarket.org/recipes/creamy-eggplant-sauce-for-pasta/
+title: Creamy Eggplant Sauce for Pasta
 ---
 Eggplant, once roasted, produces a soft and creamy interior, which can be used for purees and in this case, a pasta sauce.
 Eggplant is often used in pastas as a chunky element in the sauce, sharing the stage with tomatoes, peppers, or sausage.
 This recipe is concise and takes a little planning, as the oven is involved.
 Also, it’s a good way to experience a creamy sauce quality without all the cream.
 Cauliflower sauces work in a similar fashion.

 ### Ingredients